Easy Cucumber Guacamole Appetizer Bites

 Easy Cucumber Guacamole Appetizer Bites are fun to nibble on, and these little bites of guacamole goodness are low-carb, Keto, low-glycemic, gluten-free, vegan, dairy-free, Paleo, and South Beach Diet Phase One.
 Use the Diet-Type Index to find more recipes like this one.

-But in the quirky way the internet works, if someone is searching for low-carb guacamole recipes, they’d never find this idea tucked away in a recipe for Hummus and Cucumber Appetizer Bites.
-And for the guacamole bites, I added a slight change to this not-really-a-recipe recipe, hollowing out the cucumber with a melon baller.
-So here it is, a brand shiny new post for this ridiculously easy but delicious idea for a good vehicle to deliver guacamole to your mouth!
+For the guacamole bites, I added a slight change to this barely-a-recipe recipe, hollowing out the cucumber with a melon baller.
+So here it is, a ridiculously easy but delicious idea for a good vehicle to deliver guacamole to your mouth!